curateteaching/digitalpedagogy/keywords/!template.md

-# KEYWORD ENTRY TEMPLATE
+# ORIGINAL KEYWORD ENTRY TEMPLATE

 **Note: Maximum Length for each keyword entry (including works cited) is 3000 words**

 **The entry should be authored in Markdown, saved as an .md file.
-If you'd like, then you can simply copy the [raw Markdown for this file](https://raw.githubusercontent.com/curateteaching/digitalpedagogy/master/keywords/!template.md) and replace it with your own content.**
+If you'd like, then you can simply copy the [raw Markdown for this file](https://github.com/curateteaching/digitalpedagogy/edit/master/keywords/!template-skeleton.md) and replace it with your own content.**

 Please email your assigned editor with any questions or concerns.
 Your assigned editor is the person who contacted you with details about this template.